jangabrielsson/HomeMap/README.md

 }
 ```

-Place your custom icons in `homemapdata/icons/myCustomLights/` and the device will use them instead of the widget's default icons.
+Place your custom icons in `homemapdata/icons/packages/myCustomLights/` and the device will use them instead of the widget's default icons.
 See **[docs/CUSTOM_ICONS.md](docs/CUSTOM_ICONS.md)** for complete guide.

 ### Widget Definition Example

-Example widget definition:
+For developers creating custom widgets, each widget is a JSON file that defines:

 ```json
 {